scikit-hep/pyhf/CONTRIBUTING.md

 3. Commit your changes to a feature branch of your fork push to your branch
 4. Test your changes with `pytest`
 5. Update your fork to make sure your changes don't conflict with the current state of the master branch
+6. Make sure that you've added your name to `docs/contributors.rst`.
+If you haven't **please** do so by simply appending your name to the bottom of the list.
+We are thankful for and value your contributions to `pyhf`, not matter the size.
-6. Request your changes be accepted
+7. Request your changes be accepted

 ## Bug Reports